 Your puppy trainer & coach

 Daša is a graduate of the British Institute of Professional Dog Trainers, a graduate and Certified Training Partner of the Karen Pryor Academy for Animal Training and Behavior, and a certified instructor for Puppy Start Right socialization classes.
-She is a Full Member of the Association of Professional Dog Trainers.
+She is a Professional Member of The Pet Professional Guild.
 Daša has trained her dogs for obedience competition in the U.K. and the U.S., and for wilderness and urban search and rescue.

 Daša has been helping others train their dogs for over twenty years.
 A veteran of numerous dog-training classes and workshops herself, she has observed first hand the glacially slow progess many pet owners make in a large class, as opposed to when coached individually – as well as how quickly behaviors learned in a quiet environment fall apart in presence of other playful dogs.
 To avoid these pitfalls, The Puppy Project approach combines individual, in-person and online, instruction with classes that are small enough to tailor the currriculum to each individual participant.
 In our experience, two to four puppies per class strike the right balance.